Rudi Esch: Career

 In 1989, Esch joined the reformed band Die Krupps, who had already achieved cult status in the early 1980s with albums such as Stahlwerksynfonie and Wahre Arbeit / Wahre Lohn.
 Between 1989 and 1997 Esch recorded five albums and the band played more than 200 concerts in Europe and North America.
 After a break of several years, Die Krupps performed a reunion show in Leipzig in 2005.
 In 2011 on their 30th anniversary, Die Krupps participated in a double headliner tour through Europe together with Nitzer Ebb and played at the Kinetics Festival in Montreal and the Amphi Festival in Cologne.

 From 1990 to 1996 Esch studied German philosophy at the Heinrich Heine University Düsseldorf with a focus on aesthetics.
 Esch founded EPAG Enterprise Multimedia AG together with his brother Holger Esch in 1999.

 Rüdiger Esch had been working on a book about the electronic music history of his home town since 2012, which was published in October 2014 under the title Electri_city – Elektronische Musik aus Düsseldorf published by Suhrkamp Verlag.
 The book received significant press coverage in Germany.
 An English translation of the book appeared in 2016, entitled Electri_City: The Düsseldorf School of Electronic Music published by Omnibus Press.
 Esch is also co-author of a biography of the band Deutsche Amerikanishe Freundschaft with Miriam Spies, which was officially authorised by the two band members Robert Görl and Gabi Delgado-López.

 Using the title of his first book, Esch has been organising the Electri_City Conference in Düsseldorf since 2015, where lectures and concerts explore the history of electronic music.
-Participants have included Andy McCluskey, John Foxx and Anne Clark.
+Participants have included OMD's Andy McCluskey, John Foxx and Anne Clark.
 The conference also saw the release of two accompanying CD compilations on Grönland Records.

 Esch lives with his family on Graceland in the southern part of Düsseldorf.